lengran/OpenPrefirePrac/README.md

 1. Create prefire profiles for all maps.
 2. Improve bot logic.
 3. Improve localization support (The supporting framework is done.
 Submitting translations is warmly welcomed.).
+4. Reorganize the files and code structure.
+Try to put code into submodules to improve readability.
-4. Reroute separate logs into one gathered place for better debug experience.
+5. Reroute separate logs into one gathered place for better debug experience.

 ## Reference